lxmliu2002/lxmliu2002.github.io/_pages/about.md

 # 🔥 News

+*2025.08*: &nbsp;🎉🎉 After communicating with GitHub's support team for a full month, the website has finally been restored!

+*2025.08*: &nbsp;🎉🎉 I have organized the [lab materials](https://github.com/lxmliu2002/NKU-courses) for the Information Security major courses at Nankai University, as well as the [lecture notes and past exam papers](https://github.com/lxmliu2002/NKU-cyber) for theoretical courses.
+Detailed content can be found at [Baidu Cloud](https://pan.baidu.com/s/1XEdQ580od2ExjIEDnVg0mA?pwd=iNKU).

 *2025.07*: &nbsp;🎉🎉 Our case study on *"Multimodal Large Models Empowering Early Screening and Accurate Diagnosis of Serious Diseases"* was awarded the **"Al & SDGs: Top 10 Beacon Initiatives"** at the 2025 World Artificial Intelligence Conference.